gschmutz/modern-database-workshop/02-working-with-redis/README.md

 ```

 > **What you should see:** `(integer) 1`.
->
-> **What just happened?** Redis auto-initialises non-existing numeric keys to 0 before applying the operation, so INCR on a missing key always yields 1.

 ----
-**Note:** There is something special about INCR.
+**Note:** There is something special about `INCR`.
 Why do we provide such an operation if we can do it ourselves with a bit of code?
 After all it is as simple as:

 ```
 x = GET movie:0110912:views